jitender02101987/kpmg-coding-test-azure-based/README.md

-# kpmg-coding-test-azure-based
-KPMG coding test solutions azure based
+This repository contains the KPMG coding question solutions

+S1 contains solution for Q1.

+S2 contains solution for Q2.

+S3 contains solution for Q3.